 17th March 2020

-Key takeaways and recommendations
+Key recommendations

-The importance of eliminating FGM/C is recognized within Goal 5 of the Sustainable Development Goals (SDGs), dedicated to achieving gender equality.
+The importance of eliminating FGM/C is recognised within Goal 5 of the Sustainable Development Goals (SDGs), dedicated to achieving gender equality.
 Target 5.3 under this goal requires all 193 countries that signed onto the SDGs to take action to “eliminate all harmful practices, such as child, early and forced marriage and female genital mutilation”.

 With only seven years left to eradicate this widespread and harmful practice affecting millions of women and girls globally by 2030, the time to take stock and accelerate action is now.